Worden (horse): At stud

 As a stallion Worden stood for his owners at his birthplace, the Haras des Monceaux in Les Monceaux in Normandy.
 In 1959 he was the second Leading sire in France and third on the list in 1960 and 1961.
+Among the best horses he sired was Karabas, winner of the Washington D.C.
+International in 1969.
 Through his daughter's progeny Worden posthumously became the Leading broodmare sire in Great Britain and Ireland for 1975 and 1976.

 Through his daughters, Worden was the damsire of: